Active Folate Crosses the Blood-Brain Barrier to Work in the Brain

 - Activation of tyrosine hydroxylase initiates a cascade that leads to the synthesis of dopamine and norepinephrine

-- The addition of L-methylfolate may boost monoamine synthesis and help to manage depression by augmenting the therapeutic benefits of antidepressants4
+- The addition of L-methylfolate may regulate monoamine synthesis and help to manage depression by augmenting the therapeutic benefits of antidepressants4

 Savings, support, and resources